Power Utility Pak v7.2

 How do I install PUP v7?

 Installation is a two-step process:

 - Execute the *.exe file to extract the PUP v7 files.
-If you're using Vista, right-click the file and choose 'Run as Administrator.'
+In you get an error, right-click the*.exe file and choose 'Run as Administrator.'

 - After the files are copied, a workbook named 'pup installation instructions.xlsm' is opened automatically, and provides additional instructions.